RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 ```
 Note that I changed delta_env and delta_gen from 0 to 0.01.
 I did this to improve representation of very small changes in slope and intercept (before, zeros would result in a zero for phenotype).

-I've been playing around with plots and here's what I've come up with so far.
+I've been playing around with plots and here's what I've come up with so far (as of May 6, updated May 11).
 I'd like a better way of showing the tradeoff between sample size and n_pop (see first plot below) but I can't come up with a good way of showing it.
 Any suggestions would be welcome.

 ## Covariance and GxE
-Here is an updated plot showing estimates of GxE and covariance, colored according to significance.
+Here is an updated plot (5.6) showing estimates of GxE and covariance, colored according to significance.
 Rows are number of populations/genotypes, while columns are sample sizes.
 **Blue** = GxE is significant
 **Green** = Covariance is significant
 **Red** = Both are significant